 Weed S, Anderson N. What Kind of Abstinence Education Works?
 Comparing Outcomes of Two Approaches.
 2007.
 Unpublished Work

 Young M, Core-Gebhart P, Marx D. Abstinence Oriented Sexuality Education Initial Field Test Results of the Living Smart Curriculum.
 FL Educator; 1992.

-The following outlines the search strategy for these group-based behavioral interventions to prevent or reduce the risk of adolescent pregnancy, HIV/AIDS, or other STIs: comprehensive risk reduction, and abstinence education interventions.
+The following outlines the search strategy for these group-based behavioral interventions to prevent or reduce the risk of adolescent pregnancy, HIV, or other STIs: comprehensive risk reduction, and abstinence education interventions.